vmware-archive/vms-for-slurm/CONTRIBUTING.md

 # Contributing to vm-provisioning-plugin-for-slurm

 The vm-provisioning-plugin-for-slurm project team welcomes contributions from the community.
+Before you start working with vm-provisioning-plugin-for-slurm, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+All contributions to this repository must be signed as described on that page.
+Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

 ## Contribution Flow